cbonoz/chain22/README.md

 CaptChains
 ---

-Captchas on demand backed by Chainlink API calls and smart contracts on the BSC Testnet.
+Captchas on demand backed by Chainlink API calls and smart contracts on the BSC Testnet, Polygon, or other low fee blockchain network.

 Captchains is a platform for validating site visitors or user actions by requiring users to validate they are human by the ability to research the answer to an API-driven question - rather than an image.